-As Queensland slowly eases coronavirus restrictions, we’re one step closer to resuming life on the other side.
+As Queensland eases into stage two of the COVID-19, we’re another step closer to resuming life on the other side.

-Queenslanders can now dine in restaurants, pubs and cafes again for up to 10 of you at a time (we can hear your tummies rumbling for your favourite dishes from here) — providing the COVID SAFE checklist is followed.
+Queenslanders can now dine in restaurants, pubs and cafes with up to 20 others at a time (we can hear your tummies rumbling for your favourite dishes from here) — providing the COVID SAFE checklist is followed.

-Or, if you’re keen to connect with nature again, we can now travel up to 150km for recreational day trips (500kms for the those who live in the Outback), meaning you’re free again to sink your toes into a walk on the beach, hike your way up to a waterfall, or have a picturesque picnic in the country.
+Or, if you’re keen to connect with nature again, we can now travel anywhere in Queensland for recreational day trips and overnight stays, meaning you’re free again to sink your toes into a walk on the beach, hike your way up to a waterfall, or have a picturesque picnic in the country.

 With so much to see and do in Queensland, we’ve helped you out by compiling some of the best day trip options from Cairns, Brisbane, the Sunshine Coast and the Gold Coast.
 We’d love to see what you’re getting up to, so don’t forget to tag your Instagram snaps with #thisisqueensland.